prafulnair/autoaccru-assignment-praful/README.md

-# Dentist Voice Agent – Take-Home Assessment
+# Dentist Clinic - Voice Agent

 A minimal, end-to-end prototype of a dentist "voice intake" flow.
 Patients can be added by speaking their details; the app persists them and shows a simple table + detail dialog.